iamsathish24/Fetchreceiptdate/README.md

 # Fetchreceiptdate
-This project is completely based on data extraction and filteration.
+This project is completely based on data extraction and filtration.
 Expense date (also called spend date) is the exact date on which a financial transaction or operation has happened and must be recognized in the accounting system.
 The format of expense dates vary across merchants and the country of issue.
 In a few cases, the expense date may not be present in the receipt.
 Our objective here is to convert the image to text, and separate the date.